tomjoht/tomjoht.github.io/_posts/2018/2018-03-27-stack-overflow-developer-survey-2018.md

 categories:
 - general
 keywords: games, learning code
-summary: "Stack Overflow recently published their 2018 survey.
-More than 100,000 developers took the 2018 Stack Overflow survey.
+summary: "Stack Overflow recently published their 2018 survey, which included more than 100,000 developers.
 What surprised me most was the lack of diversity in the survey participants."
 bitlink: http://bit.ly/sosurveyresultsthoughts
 ---